RobHelgeson/jp-aid/docs/architecture/coding-standards.md

 7. **Angular preferences**
    - do not put components into a folder 'components', instead create folders for components directly in the 'app' folder.
    - use the prefix 'kl-' for this project's components not 'app-'
+   - use OnPush change detection unless default is REALLY needed
+   - use new angular template control flow @if @for, NOT ngIf ngFor and the like

+8. **Templates**
+   - for properties on template elements, order properties thus: ids first, class props, inputs, then finally outputs
+   - Example: <button #myButton mat-button class="back-button" [text]="textValue" (click)="goBackToSearch()">

 # Additional Coding Standards (Architecture-Driven)